Canada edges Sweden to win gold at world women’s curling championship

 "I'm just so thrilled to be able to stand on top of the podium with these girls one more time."

-Canada ran the table in the 12-game round-robin and edged American Jamie Sinclair in the semifinal.

-Hasselborg won Olympic gold last month at the Pyeongchang Games.
-Jones, who is a whisker ahead of No. 2 Hasselborg in the world rankings, won the 2014 Olympic title in Sochi.
+Hasselborg won Olympic gold last month in Pyeongchang.
+Jones is a whisker ahead of No. 2 Hasselborg in the world rankings.

 The teams felt each other out over three blank ends at the start.
 Hasselborg missed a freeze attempt in the fourth and Jones drew the four-foot ring for a 2-0 lead.